tomc98/Pedal-Pilot/README.md

 - **Pedal Pilot: Select Pedal Device** - Allows you to choose a specific pedal device
 - **Pedal Pilot: Reconnect to Pedals** - Attempts to reconnect to the configured pedal device
 - **Pedal Pilot: Show Debug View** - Opens a debug view showing raw pedal data
+- **Pedal Pilot: Calibrate Pedal Center Position** - Sets the current left pedal position as the center/neutral point

+Using with GitHub Copilot:
+1. Ensure GitHub Copilot is installed and configured in VS Code
+2. Start typing code to generate Copilot suggestions
+3. Use the left pedal to control acceptance:
+   - Keep pedal at center position (default: 63) to see suggestions without accepting/rejecting
+   - Push pedal forward to accept suggestions (harder push = faster acceptance)
+   - Pull pedal back to dismiss suggestions

 ## Configuration